dat-ecosystem/dat/README.md

 Set your inbound TCP port.
 This is useful for debugging or on restrictive networks.

-### Additional Usage Options

-* `dat --version`: get the version of Dat you are running.
-* `dat --doctor`: visit the doctor to help identify connectivity issues.
-* `dat --quiet`: output only dat-link, no progress information
-* `dat --debug`: show debugging output

-#### Live Sync & Snapshots
+### Live Sync & Snapshots

-Dat makes it easy to share a folder and send files as they are changed or added to the folder.
+Dat makes it easy to share a folder and send files as they are changed or added.
 By default, when you share using Dat you will be in *live sync* mode.
 Anyone connected to you will receive file changes as you make them.

-A snapshot reads the files and creates a specific link that will never change (as long as the files don't change).
-To create a snapshot use the snapshot option: `dat my_data/ --snapshot`.
-Snapshots are automatically created for you in live mode.

 When downloading a Dat, you do not have to worry about live mode.
 It will automatically start in the right mode based on the link.

-#### Local Storage
+To create a snapshot when sharing files use the snapshot option: `dat my_data/ --snapshot`.
+A snapshot reads the files and creates a specific link that will never change (as long as the files don't change).

+### Dat Metadata Storage

 When you run a command, Dat creates a hidden folder, `.dat`, in the directory specified.
 Similar to git, this folder stores information about your Dat.
 File metadata and the Dat link are stored to make it easy to continue sharing or downloading the same directory.